 Miracles are more than just important to Christians, they are foundational to what is believed about the universe, God, and His intervention into the lives of humanity.
-When people think about miracles, the first thought might be Jesus walking on water or healing the sick, but I want to direct attention to the two most spectacular miracles in the Bible.
+When people think about miracles, the first thought might be Jesus walking on water or healing the sick, but I want to direct attention to the most spectacular miracle in the Bible.

-The first is the resurrection of Jesus on the third day.
+More than walking on water or healing the blind the most impressive of all is the resurrection of Jesus on the third day.
 We cannot repeat history to see for ourselves exactly what happened so we must rely on the multitude of eyewitnesses who left their accounts recorded for the next generations to read and study.
 There is no evidence that they lied, or manufactured a legend.
 One only needs to point to the fact most all of these men died because they claimed Christ resurrected and their witness is consistent from the beginning.

 Paul claims hundreds of people witnessed the resurrected Christ:

 “For I delivered to you as of first importance what I also received: that Christ died for our sins in accordance with the Scriptures, that he was buried, that he was raised on the third day in accordance with the Scriptures, and that he appeared to Cephas, then to the twelve.
 Then he appeared to more than five hundred brothers at one time, most of whom are still alive, though some have fallen asleep.
 Then he appeared to James, then to all the apostles.
 Last of all, as to one untimely born, he appeared also to me.”
 1 Corinthians 15:3-8 ESV

 “For the king knows about these things, and to him I speak boldly.
 For I am persuaded that none of these things has escaped his notice, for this has not been done in a corner.”
 Acts 26:26 ESV